Betrayal Trauma Therapy in Canada

 Most people associate betrayal trauma with a physical affair, but the wound can come from any serious violation of trust by someone you depend on.
 We work with partners healing from:

 • Emotional affairs — relationships that cross intimate boundaries without physical contact.
-If you would be devastated watching the interaction, it can be a betrayal even without sex.

 • Financial betrayal — secret spending, hidden debt, or major decisions made without you.